mozbrick/brick/tabbar/README.md

 ## ___show___

-Whenever a x-tabbar-tab is tapped/clicked, and `event-to-fire` is not otherwise specified, a `show` event is fired on each of its target elements.
+Whenever a x-tabbar-tab is tapped/clicked, and `target-event` is not otherwise specified, a `show` event is fired on each of its target elements.
 It is up to the target element to respond to this event.

 Components with default implemented responses to `show`: